stas-sultanov/azure-monitor-telemetry/readme.md

 ## Quality Assurance

-This library has been designed with a requirement to meet the most rigorous quality standards demanded by businesses operating in highly regulated and performance-critical environments.<br/>
+This library is built to meet the highest quality standards expected in regulated and performance-critical environments.<br/>
 This commitment is reflected in the following safeguards:

 1. The ruleset is configured with a target on the *main* branch with the following configurations: